nauam/Courses/docs/administration/security/storage-plugins/cyberark-storage.md

 : The app ID for the application with the safes to use secrets from.

 - **platformId**
-: Platform ID to use when creating a new secret from QW Control's key storage.
+: Platform ID to use when creating a new secret from Rundeck's key storage.
 I.e. WinServerLocal

 - **createUsername**
 : Default user name applied when creating a new password entry in Cyberark.